Jonathan Levi (footballer): Puskás Akadémia

+Ferencváros

+On 17 June 2025, he was signed by Nemzeti Bajnokság I record champion Ferencváros.
+He was given the number 10 shirt.
+On 9 August 2025, he scores his first goal for Ferencváros in a 4-1 victory over Nyíregyháza Spartacus FC in the 2025–26 Nemzeti Bajnokság I season.

 International career

 In June 2017, Levi was called up to the Swedish U21 national team by manager Roland Nilsson for a training camp ahead of the 2019 UEFA European Under-21 Championship.

-He made his debut for the Sweden national football team on 11 January 2019 in a friendly against Iceland, as a starter.
+He made his debut for the Sweden senior national team on 11 January 2019 in a friendly against Iceland, as a starter.

 Personal life

 Jonathan Levi has an Italian father.